-I formed a conclusion, the rapid march of technology into every facet of our life has formed a whole new world - the cyber world - which many people are ignorant about.
+My conclusion: the rapid march of technology into every facet of our life has formed a whole new world — the cyber world — which many people are unfamiliar with.
 Anyone with a computing device (desktops, laptops, mobile phones, etc.) and Internet connection is able to connect to the cyber world, entering a non-physical world of pure emotion and intellect.

 Many people perceive the cyber world as something similar to the physical world, but virtual.
 There's the electronic mail systems, Internet banking systems, online stores, etc. Yet, the cyber world is not at all a virtual presence of the physical world.
 Fundamentally, it has different elements, entities and protocols.
 Despite these differences, users seem to struggle in identifying threats in the cyber world.

 We are taught and guided by parents and guardians when we were born into this world.
 Introduced to objects of the world, learning what is good or bad, not following strangers who offer candies, not to walk in dark alleys at night, etc. In contrast, users are not educated when they begin their journey into the cyber world.

 My presentation concluded by highlighting the importance of user education and I introduced a new educational methodology.
 In the physical world, we only learn how to identify certain potential danger after we have experienced them.
 Bringing in the concept from the physical world, we could add more edge to our educational methodology by allowing users to gain experience from simulated exercises.